xenoscopic/go-keytar/README.md

 That's it.

-Note that all strings passed to the interface must be UTF-8 encoded.
+Note that all strings passed to the interface must be UTF-8 encoded without any null bytes.
 The `GetPassword` method may return a non-UTF-8 string if the entry was created by another program not enforcing this constraint.

 ## TODO list